10 step guide to an award-winning blog

-The awards got us thinking: what makes a blog award-winning?
+The awards also get us thinking, what makes a blog award-winning?

 We’ve compiled a step-by-step guide to creating your very own award-winning blog.
-Follow these ten points and who knows – you could be at the 2018 UK blog awards!
+Follow these ten steps and, who knows, you could be at the next UK blog awards!

 So first thing’s first – sit down and get your ideas flowing.